 The IPCC Special Report on 1.5°C is the most important scientific assessment on climate change to guide climate policymaking in the years to come.
 Important work is being done at universities like Imperial to broaden and strengthen the knowledge base on the effectiveness of solutions.
 Find out more

-Competition: Grantham Art Prize
+Competition: Grantham Art Prize 2018